 http://www.terminmarktwelt.de/cgi-bin/nforum.pl?ST=122854&F=115

-I think such a thing such as too unsafe for me ... but interesting nonetheless:
+This is something I find eg unsafe for me ... but interesting nonetheless.:

 http://www.etfsecurities.com/de/welcome.asp